nurbekataboyev/nurbekataboyev/README.md

 ## Objective

-Dedicated and innovative app developer with 1+ years of overall experience in the programming field, specializing in iOS development with Swift and UIKit.
-Successfully launched my first app on the App Store, demonstrating a complete development cycle from concept to execution.
-Seeking to join a dynamic team where I can leverage my skills and continue to grow as a mobile app developer.
+Dedicated and innovative app developer with over a year of experience in the programming field, specializing in iOS development with Swift and UIKit.
+Successfully launched my own apps on the App Store, handling full development cycles from concept to release.
+Looking to join a dynamic team where I can apply my skills, contribute to exciting projects, and continue to grow as a mobile app developer.

 ## Skills